Elements of Dyadic Developmental Psychotherapy

 Shared Attention: This is a reciprocal taking turns.
 There is an interest in the other’s experiences and a common attention to what is occurring now.

 Shared Intentions: This refers to the enjoyment of shared experiences and being together.
-It involves getting to know each other and the other’s experience, feelings, and perceptions.
+It involves getting to know each other and the other’s experiences, feelings, and perceptions.

-The practice of Dyadic Developmental Psychotherapy involves and recognizes the importance of the co-creation of meaning.
+The practice of dyadic developmental psychotherapy involves and recognizes the importance of the co-creation of meaning.
 Often what makes trauma traumatic is not the objective facts, but the meaning we ascribe to those events.
-What experiences mean create the emotions we experience and then lead to the behaviors we exhibit.
-In treatment we join our experience of an event with the child’s experience of that event and reflect on the similarities and differences of our experiences.
+What experiences mean creates the emotions we experience and then lead to the behaviors we exhibit.
+In treatment, we join our experience of an event with the child’s experience of that event and reflect on the similarities and differences of our experiences.
 This reflection of the implications of other ways to experience events, past and present, can lead to new affect and new modes of behavior.

 Interactive repair happens in treatment and at home.
 It is the reestablishment of the relationship and the reestablishment of concordant intersubjectivity following some conflict, separation, mistake, or other breach in the relationship.
 This highlights the importance of the relationship and that mistakes can be repaired.
 It is primarily the adult’s responsibility to make this happen.